-But I need to warn you that these gluten-free cheddar crackers may only stay super crisp on the first day.
+But I need to warn you that these keto cheese crackers may only stay super crisp on the first day.
 I’ve made them several times and sometimes they stay crisp for weeks and sometimes they stay crisp for one day.
 But even then, they’re still kind of crisp, but with a slight bit of a chew.

 - Prep Time: